schneider128k/machine_learning_course/homework/hw1.md

 # HW 1

-This homework will get you up to speed with Python programming, numpy, matplotlib, Keras, gradients, partial derivatives.
-Have fun!
+This homework will get you up to speed with Python programming, numpy, matplotlib, Keras, gradients, partial derivatives, git, GitHub, Google's colaboratory etc. Have fun!

 For this homework, you will create neural networks with an input layer and an output layer without any hidden layers.
 The connections are dense: each input neuron is connected to each output neuron.